BodyWave Reads and Reacts to Brainwaves and Provides Interactive Feedback

 BodyWave monitors brain activity through the body instead of the head.
 It can monitor levels of attention, cognitive processing, relaxation, or anxiety and stress.
-This brain activity is transferred from BodyWave to the PC where it can be used to control 3D simulations or field operations on screen.
+This brain activity is transferred from BodyWave to the PC, where it can be used to control 3D simulations or field operations on screen.
 Through BodyWave, the user can only activate the PC simulation by actively engaging in the program.
 This means maximizing his/her attentive state while minimizing anxiety and stress.
 As the user begins to pay attention, the barometer reading goes up.
 If distracted or anxious, the bar goes down, giving direct feedback about the cognitive and physiologic state of the user.
 When a peak performance state is achieved, as indicated on the screen, the user can activate the training environment.
 Loss of this fully engaged cognitive state will deactivate the simulation until full concentration is achieved once again.

 Avatars within the program can act as teachers to provide instruction or as a surrogate student to participate in lessons or simulations.
 Avatars, machines, or even control panels themselves can be controlled by BodyWave input.
 For example, when the user clicks on the avatar, he/she can use his/her attention or peak mental engagement to make the avatar walk to the control panel.
-If the user becomes distracted or anxious, he/she can no longer control the avatar and he stops.
+If the user becomes distracted or anxious, he/she can no longer control the avatar, and it stops.

-An Air Traffic Controller could know exactly when his/her stress level is too high.
+- An Air Traffic Controller could know exactly when his/her stress level is too high.

-Relaxation Time - BodyWave connected to a cell phone allows anyone to learn to meditate or relax.
+- Relaxation Time: BodyWave connected to a cell phone allows anyone to learn to meditate or relax.

-Freer Logic & Technologies CEO Peter Freer has helped ADHD kids for years with his Play Attention technology that used a sensor-lined helmet to access brain activity.
+Freer Logic & Technologies CEO Peter Freer has helped ADHD kids for years with his Play Attention technology that used a sensor-lined helmet to assess brain activity.
 Although effective, at times it proved invasive and inconvenient.
 "By producing this new advanced technology, we have opened the brain interface market to the mass consumer market," Freer says.